 3. Dull characters

-Harem anime protagonsits are almost always drawn to look:
+Harem anime protagonists are almost always drawn to look:

-In all seriousness though, a lot of these characters aren’t memorable.
+In all seriousness, though, many of these characters aren’t memorable.
 And only the stellar ones stay in a person’s mind long after they’ve watched the anime.

 But Harem Anime isn’t all bad